Sundays at 10.00am

 Scattered throughout the church space are creative tables.
 Everyone is welcome to sit at our intergenerational creative tables during the service.
 They are for anyone who likes to colour/doodle/draw/whatever while worshipping as an aid for focussing and prayer.
+There are tables at the back with art materials and Lego for those who like to be creative during worship.
 We also have needles and wool for those who like to knit.
 We ask you to knit squares which will be made in to blankets to give to those in need.

 On the first Sunday we all share Holy Communion together.
 As is the custom of the Uniting Church all are welcome at the table.

 A Thin Place

 Come and join us for A Thin Place, a quiet hour of personal prayer and reflection at creative stations, with contemplative holy communion.

 ‘A Thin Place’ is a multi-sensory, creative, experiential worship experience.
 It is an entirely private and personal time for each person.
 There is no interaction with others, and no input from a leader.
 It is an opportunity to encounter God in a quiet space where all senses are involved and there is time to quieten the mind and interact with God in a place of peace and beauty.